• Skip to primary navigation

 pinterest image with title for buttered peas.

-These butter peas are among the best and simplest green pea side dishes.
-This quick and easy method requires no defrosting - the peas go straight from the freezer to the pan.
+These buttered peas are one of the simplest green pea side dishes.
+The peas go straight from the freezer into the pan, so there is no need to defrost them first.

 pea side dish in a blue small ceramic bowl.